handsontable/handsontable/docs/next/guides/getting-started/binding-to-data.md

 [[toc]]

+## Overview
+The following guide provides information on using a data source and manipulating how the data is displayed in the data grid.

 ## Array of arrays

-Array of arrays is the most popular choice for the more spreadsheet-like cases in which you need to give the end-user the right to manipulate the grid, eg. inserting columns, rows, decorating cells, and more.
+Array of arrays is the most popular choice for the more grid-like scenarios where you need to provide the end-user with permission to manipulate the grid, e.g., insert columns, delete rows, decorate cells, etc.

 ::: example #example1
 ```js